This post may contain affiliate links.

 With both spring and Easter just around the corner, it’s time to fill your book basket with our favorite children’s books about bunnies.

-Each of these books is packed with beautiful pictures and sweet stories that will have your little ones begging for just ‘one more.’
+Each of these preschool picture books is packed with beautiful artwork and sweet stories that will have your little ones begging for just ‘one more.’